Spectre (DC Comics character): Modern Age

-Ostrander also added several new concepts into the Spectre's history: He revealed that the Spectre was meant to exist as the embodiment of the Wrath of God, and Jim Corrigan was but the latest human spirit assigned to guide him while he existed on Earth.
-It was also shown that the Spectre was a fallen angel named Aztar who had participated in Lucifer's rebellion, but then repented, and that serving as the embodiment of God's anger was its penance.
+Ostrander also significantly revised the Spectre's history.
+The Spectre was now shown to be a pure embodiment of the "wrath of God", and Jim Corrigan was one of countless humans who had been chosen throughout history to guide him on Earth.
+It was also shown that the Spectre's true form was a fallen angel named Aztar who had participated in Lucifer's rebellion but then chose to repent rather than follow him to Hell.
+Serving as the embodiment of God's anger was penance for its betrayal.

-Furthermore, the Spectre was not the first embodiment of God's anger, but was the replacement for the previously minor DC character Eclipso.
+Furthermore, the Spectre was not the first embodiment of God's anger but was instead the replacement for the previously minor DC character Eclipso.
 Ostrander chose to portray this as a distinction between the Spectre's pursuit of vengeance and Eclipso's pursuit of revenge.
-In a historical context, Eclipso was responsible for the biblical Flood, while the Spectre was the Angel of Death who slew the firstborn Egyptian children.
+In a historical context, Eclipso was responsible for the biblical Flood, while the Spectre was the Angel of Death who killed the firstborn Egyptian children.
 The Spectre and Eclipso have battled numerous times through history, but neither entity can be fully destroyed.

-The Spectre has also played a pivotal role in the Crisis on Infinite Earths and Zero Hour: Crisis in Time storylines.
+The Spectre has also played a pivotal role in the Crisis on Infinite Earths and Zero Hour: Crisis in Time! storylines.
 In both cases, in the final struggle against the main villain (the Anti-Monitor and Parallax, respectively), the Spectre is the only hero capable of standing against the villains directly, allowing the other heroes time to put a plan into action that would destroy the villains once and for all.

-Although all of these versions are usually considered to be from the Earth-Two of the Pre-Crisis DC Multiverse (the same continuity started during the Golden Age), an Earth-One version of the Spectre was shown to team up with Batman and Superman on a few occasions.
+Although all of these versions are usually considered to be from the Earth-Two of the pre-Crisis DC Multiverse (the same continuity started during the Golden Age), an Earth-One version of the Spectre was shown to team up with Batman and Superman on a few occasions.